 My favorite part about tutoring is the "aha" moment when individuals are able to finally understand a particularly difficult concept.
 With two years of experience as a tutor at the Math and Resource Center at UMKC, I have gained many skills that allow me to be confident that my students have effectively mastered what they are learning in the classroom and are able to apply it to real-life situations.
 I have learned to adapt to the individual needs of each student.
 Furthermore, I also volunteer at the UMKC Dream Project, an organization in which we tutor middle school and high school students from the Kansas City area.
 As a current medical student at UMKC, I am able to tutor higher level science courses, but I am also comfortable with helping my clients with math courses and test prep.
 My goal for my students is that they understand concepts so well that they will remember it at any time, from answering questions in class to excelling on exams.

-UMKC School of Medicine - MD, Medicine
+Graduate Degree: UMKC School of Medicine - Doctor of Medicine, Medicine

 ACT Composite: 34

 ACT Math: 33

 SAT Writing: 790